TomTheToad/fend_arcade_game_ver2/README.md

 ## The Why of it

-To, somewhat, quote Mythbusters "Why we Did what we did, and didn't do what we didn't do".
+To quote Mythbusters: "Why we Did what we did, and didn't do what we didn't do".
-The original game specifications weren't too difficult.
-I have not worked with javascript in many years and decided to see what kind of foundation I could build up using es6.
+The original game specifications weren't too difficult and I wanted to challenge myself a bit.
+Famous last words I guess.
+I had not worked with javascript in many years and decided to see what kind of foundation I could build up using es6.
 I realize that es6 is mostly "syntactic sugar" but, isn't all code?
 Ignoring machine code of course.
+That's my excuse and I'm sticking to it.
+Coming from python, swift, java made it seem like a natural fit.

-I started with a much more grandiose project. [fend_arcade_clone original](https://github.com/TomTheToad/fend_arcade_game) I decided that I had taken that repo a little too far.
+I started with a much more grandiose project. [fend_arcade_clone original](https://github.com/TomTheToad/fend_arcade_game).
+The really hopefully named "clean_build" was my stopping point.

+I decided that I had taken that repo a little too far.
 My original idea was to incorporate everything into class files as much as possible, including the game engine.
 I was hoping that I could keep most, if not all, out of the global scope and incorporate STATIC methods for the animation engine.
 It kind of worked, meaning it didn't.
 It ended being a whack-a-mole style venture with scope issues.
 I was able to incorporate quite a bit from that repo into this one.
 Notably the gameController, gameBlockGrid builder, and more base gamePiece and dynamicGamePiece classes.
 My hope was to make them as loosely coupled as possible.
 In this respect, I failed utterly.
 I did however, learn more than I bargained for about es6 classes and scope.

+I did manage to create a scrolling background.
+Which I am still quite proud of.

+This version incorporates a few of the extras but ultimately was kept pretty lean.
+I didn't add back the gems as the game board had already gotten quite busy.
+There are just three enemies, bugs, moving at their own pace.
+I incorporated the, could be dynamic, background into this version.
+This included areas in which the player cannot move.
+I used water as a default.
+If I get the chance I would like to incorporate more levels of different length and layouts.
+That was why I ultimately build the gameBlockGrid.
+Alas, these will have to wait.
+I hope you find some small enjoyment in this little game.
+I also thank you for taking the time to read this.

+Victor

 <a name="issues"/>